 Miriam Household of Ruth No. 1

-This is the first Household of Ruth, organized in 1858.
-The Ruth degree of the Grand United Order of Odd Fellows was founded by Patrick Henry Reason, to unite the wives and daughters of members of the Order in supporting the community.
+This branch is the first Household of Ruth, which organized in 1858.
+The Ruth degree of the Grand United Order of Odd Fellows was founded by Patrick Henry Reason to unite the wives and daughters of members of the Order in supporting the community.
 This lodge hosted annual Christmas parties, bake sales, guest speakers, and celebrated their 100th anniversary in 1958.
 Hannah Jones held the position of secretary, and Josephine Bibb and Susan Sophes Spence were also members.

 Image: Philadelphia Tribune, October 1953

 Formed during World War I, this organization existed to provide soldiers with libraries, gymnasiums, sport leagues, and other wholesome recreational activities.
 They also hosted dances and dinners open to both soldiers and the public in order to promote community and build strong relationships between the soldiers and the places they were staying.
 Mary Braxton-Roberts was a member of this organization.

 Image: The spirit of war camp community service / Heywood Strasser & Voigt Litho.
 Co.
 N.Y.
 1918.
 Courtesy of Library of Congress

 American Interracial Peace Committee: Alice Dunbar-Nelson, Executive Secretary and 1928 Executive Director.

 Pennsylvania Association of Colored Women: Maude Coleman, State Treasurer and Vice President.

 Unity Social Club: Janie Blalock Charleston